Skip to content

 archon workflow get <run-id> --json

-archon workflow get <run-id> --verbose # add the per-node event summary
+archon workflow get <run-id> --verbose # add the per-node summary

-Resume a failed workflow run.
+Resume a failed or paused workflow run.
 Re-executes the workflow, automatically skipping nodes that completed in the prior run.

 Terminal window